nilearn/nilearn/doc/dataset_manipulation.rst

-If we do not have a mask of the relevant regions available, a brain mask can be easily extracted from the fMRI data using the :func:`nisl.masking.compute_epi_mask` function:
+If we do not have a mask of the relevant regions available, a brain mask can be easily extracted from the fMRI data using the :func:`nilearn.masking.compute_epi_mask` function:

-.. currentmodule:: nisl.masking
+.. currentmodule:: nilearn.masking

 .. autosummary::
    :toctree: generated/